 Focusing on Problematic Enabling Capabilities

 To ensure the delivery of strategic goals and objectives, a customer-experience measurement system needs to be put in place, where customer journeys are at the base with their enabling current and new capabilities.
-Measuring current and new customer-centric enabling capabilities, as shown in Figure 5 below, according to their priority, performance and business complexity for example will allow to build initiatives that focus foremost on the capabilities that will provide the most value to both the customer and the organization.
+Measuring current and new customer-centric enabling capabilities, as shown in Figure 5, according to their priority, performance and business complexity for example will allow to build initiatives that focus foremost on the capabilities that will provide the most value to both the customer and the organization, especially in effective data management practices for customer information.

 After measuring the enabling capabilities of the “Obtain Personal Loan” value stream for example, the following observations can be mentioned: